apache/sling-site/content/documentation/the-sling-engine/authentication/authentication-tasks.md

 title=Authentication - Tasks
 type=page
 status=published
+excerpt=Authentication of HTTP Requests is generally a two-step process: First the credentials must be extracted from the request and second the credentials must be validated.
+In the case of Sling this means acquiring a JCR Session.
 ~~~~~~
-Excerpt: Authentication of HTTP Requests is generally a two-step process: First the credentials must be extracted from the request and second the credentials must be validated.
-In the case of Sling this means acquiring a JCR Session.

 Authentication of HTTP Requests is generally a two-step process: First the credentials must be extracted from the request and second the credentials must be validated.
 In the case of Sling this means acquiring a JCR Session.